manishraj27/mern-project-cli/README.md

 #### What This Command Does:

-- **Configures ESLint**: Creates a `.eslintrc.json` file tailored to the environment (browser or Node.js) based on the specified directory.
+- **Configures ESLint**: Creates a `.eslintrc.json` file tailored to the environment (browser for React, Node.js for backend) based on the specified directory.
 - **Installs Dependencies**: Automatically installs ESLint, Prettier, and their necessary plugins as development dependencies in the specified directory.

 #### Example Usage